joshtynjala/actionscript-3.0-developers-guide/display/display-programming/loading-display-content-dynamically.md

     var ldr:Loader = new Loader();
     ldr.load(urlReq, context);

-Here’s an example of checking for a policy file when loading a SWF from another domain, in order to place the file in the same security sandbox as the Loader object.
+Here's an example of checking for a policy file when loading a SWF from another domain, in order to place the file in the same security sandbox as the Loader object.
 Additionally, the code adds the classes in the loaded SWF file to the same application domain as that of the Loader object: